ldjb/blog/_posts/2018-05-08-eurovision.md

 ---
-title: "Live blog: Eurovision Semi-Final 1"
+title: "Eurovision Semi-Final 1"
 tags: [Eurovision, TV, music, live]
 excerpt_separator: <!-- more -->
 ---

-The first semi-final of 2018's Eurovision Song Contest has started!

-I am currently live-blogging my thoughts on each of the acts.
+Here are my thoughts on each of the acts in the first semi-final of 2018's Eurovision Song Contest.

 <!-- more -->

-**This page will automatically update, with new content being added at the bottom.**

 ### 1. Azerbaijan